specado/specado/docs/process/PROVIDER_INHERITANCE.md

 ## Adding a new model family

 1. Decide which base spec applies (e.g., `_base-responses.yaml` for GPT-5).
-2. Add a new `<model>-family.yaml` that sets:
+2. Create a new directory (for example `gpt-6/`) with one or more YAML specs (`base.yaml`, `chat.yaml`, etc.) that:
-   - `inherits` pointing to the base file.
+   - set `inherits` to the appropriate base file.
-   - `models` array listing all variants in the family.
+   - list supported `models`.
-   - `capabilities` with context windows, tool support, reasoning controls, etc.
+   - describe `capabilities` such as context window, tool support, reasoning controls.
-   - `unsupported_parameters` for prompt fields the provider rejects.
+   - declare `unsupported_parameters` for prompt fields the provider rejects.
-3. Update docs and examples to reference the new spec file.
+3. Update docs and examples to reference the new spec files.
 4. Extend tests (typically `provider_catalog`) to validate translation and lossiness behaviour.

 ## Lossiness reporting